Gavin Glover

 Sunday Herald.
 Scotland

-Inspired by absurdist storytellers such as Kafka, Lynch and Beckett, Gavin has always worked in the more mysterious side of contemporary puppet theatre, originally touring a deliciously dark style of puppetry with the cult theatre company Faulty Optic.
-More recently he has 'trained' ghosts for the National Theatre of Scotland, 'tamed' foul-mouthed pterodactyls for the Citizens Theatre in Glasgow and 'encouraged' drunken bar fights at the Abbey Theatre in Dublin.
-His recent short films have received critical acclaim from The Guardian, BBC’s Front Row and The Stage.
+Having always been inspired by absurdist storytellers such as Kafka, Lynch and Beckett and having originally toured the deliciously dark style of puppetry with the cult theatre company Faulty Optic, Gavin is happiest working in the more mysterious side of contemporary puppet performance.
+His short films have received critical acclaim from The Guardian, BBC’s Front Row and The Stage.

-As well as creating his own work he has developed a number of specialist masterclasses -
+As well as creating his own work he has developed a number of specialist workshops -

 1. Contemporary Puppetry - from basic manipulation skills to exploring more experimental concepts in The DARKER Side of Puppetry.
 Suitable for all professionals working in performance, physical theatre, acting, clowning and of course puppeteers.